Kn0tzer/kn0tzer.github.io/README.md

 <a href="https://kn0tzer.is-a.dev/live/2">/live/2</a> - Alternate live site some people may prefer<br>
 <a href="https://kn0tzer.is-a.dev/live/3">/live/3</a> - Alternate live site some people may prefer<br><br></p>

-<a href="https://kn0tzer.is-a.dev/test">/test</a> - Wait 2 seconds and press escape.
+<a href="https://kn0tzer.is-a.dev/test">/test</a> - Website unblocker intended for school Chromebooks.
+Wait 2 seconds and press escape.
 Click next at the top until one works.
-(Intended for school chromebooks).
 The Freedom Project is not made by me, this is just a better way to access it.

-<a href="https://kn0tzer.is-a.dev/devices">/devices</a> - Select a device to run in your browser and choose between a fake device that just simulates the UI, a real device that can do anything, or a remote desktop system.
+<a href="https://kn0tzer.is-a.dev/devices">/devices</a> - Select a device to run in your browser and choose between simulating just the UI, using a remote desktop system, or a VM that can do anything.